Breeding-Insight/DeltaBreed/README.md

 >    - All submitted data are public; do not submit private data on the public sandbox.
 >    - The public sandbox database is routinely reset and submitted data may be removed without notice.

+## Running DeltaBreed

+To run an instance of DeltaBreed on one's local machine, the [bi-docker-stack](https://github.com/Breeding-Insight/bi-docker-stack) repository can be used to run DeltaBreed via docker containers.
+The README in said repository contains a guide for setting up and running DeltaBreed.

 ## Source Code

  DeltaBreed consists of several components.
 Our Java backend is [Breeding-Insight/bi-api](https://github.com/Breeding-Insight/bi-api), our Vue frontend is [Breeding-Insight/bi-web](https://github.com/Breeding-Insight/bi-web), and the easiest way to run the app is with our docker compose configurations, [Breeding-Insight/bi-docker-stack](https://github.com/Breeding-Insight/bi-docker-stack).
 Additional repositories that DeltaBreed depends on include our Java BrAPI client, [Breeding-Insight/brapi](https://github.com/Breeding-Insight/brapi), our fork of the BrAPI Java Server, [Breeding-Insight/brapi-Java-TestServer](https://github.com/Breeding-Insight/brapi-Java-TestServer), and our browser-based test automation framework, [Breeding-Insight/taf](https://github.com/Breeding-Insight/taf).